1st Person-To-Person Spread Of Coronavirus Has Occurred In U.S., CDC Says

 The first human-to-human transmission of the deadly Wuhan coronavirus has occurred in the U.S., the Centers for Disease Control and Prevention announced Thursday.

-The respiratory virus was spread from a woman who had recently traveled to China and gave it to her husband when she returned to Chicago, CDC Director Dr. Robert Redfield said.
+The respiratory virus was spread from a woman who had recently traveled in China to her husband when she returned to Chicago, CDC Director Dr. Robert Redfield said at a press briefing.

 It's the sixth confirmed case of the new coronavirus, or 2019-nCoV, in the U.S.

-In addition to Illinois, other cases have been confirmed in California, Arizona, and Washington state.
+In addition to the Illinois cases, two have been confirmed in California, one in Arizona and one in Washington state.
 Worldwide, the Wuhan coronavirus has spread to at least 20 countries since it was identified last month, the CDC says.

-Illinois health officials are currently investigating 21 other possible cases in the state.
+Illinois health officials are investigating 21 other possible cases in the state.
+Overall, Redfield noted, "the immediate risk to the American public is low."

 The CDC says the relatively few people who have been identified as close contacts of people with confirmed coronavirus infections should follow the guidance of their doctors and health departments.

+The agency is investigating 92 other possible cases across the country.
+An additional 68 were investigated and tested negative.

+Ngozi Ezike, director of the Illinois Department of Public Health, explained that this person-to-person transmission was "between two very close contacts, a wife and a husband."

 The CDC says members of the public do not need to wear masks out of concern for the coronavirus.